ryan-kirkman/challenges/problems/technology_scavenger.md

 ## The Challenge

-Given a list of websites (http://cl.ly/0I0y2y0M110r), list all websites that use these technologies:
+Given a [list of websites](/problems/assets/technology%20scavenger/alexa1M.zip), list all websites that use these technologies:

 - Magento
 - Shopify